Kenrokuen Garden: Cherry Blossoms, Fresh Greenery, Autumn Leaves, Snow - Highlights of the Four Seasons

 None

-Click here for more information about the illumination
+Click here for details of illumination